munashif-muhsin/messenger/README.md

-# messenger
+# Messenger

-A new Flutter project.
+A Chat app build with Flutter and Firebase using BLOC pattern Thanks to Aditya Gurjar

 ## Getting Started